angusfung/population-based-training/README.md

  ### Population Size

  `general_pbd.py` implements pbd fully asynchronously, where `Workers` work in parallel and interact via shared memory.
-The below plots illustrate the effect of population size on `Q` (objective function),`loss`, and `theta`.
+The below plots illustrate the effect of population size on `Q` (objective function), `loss`, and `theta`.
+Population sizes of 1, 2, 4, 8, 16, and 32 were used, and the best performing worker of each population was graphed.

  ![alt text](https://github.com/angusfung/population-based-training/blob/master/plots/w_32_s_150_pic1.png)
+ * Generally, the more workers used, the faster the population converges to `Q`
+ * The benefits of adding more workers tends to tail off, as each subsequent increase in population size introduces less performance benefits than the previous (`2` workers is a lot better than `1`, but `16` is only marginally better than `8`)
  ![alt text](https://github.com/angusfung/population-based-training/blob/master/plots/w_32_s150_loss.png)
+ * The jumps in the green plot represent exploration and exploitation
  ![alt text](https://github.com/angusfung/population-based-training/blob/master/plots/w_32_s150_theta.png)
+ * Generally, "lines" corresponding to larger population sizes are shorter; that's because the more workers, the faster it finds the optimal `theta` value